 Experience teaches us a lot, experience also teaches us what not to do!.
 For those who have never worked with polycarbonate panels /sheets before there are few tricks of the trade that do come in handy!

-Drill with a high speed steel or carbide tipped drill bit.
+Drill with high-speed steel or carbide-tipped drill bit.
 Drill holes slightly larger than the shaft of the drill bit to allow for expansion and contraction.
-Never drill hole to close to the edge of the polycarbonate sheet. its best to drill at least a 1/2 to 1″ in from the edge.
+Never drill the hole too close to the edge of the polycarbonate sheet. its best to drill at least a 1/2 to 1″ in from the edge.
 If H-channels and U-channels are used drilling on the edge of the panel is not necessary.
 For outdoor application always use stainless steel or galvanized hex head screws with neoprene washers.
-Do not overtightened the hex head as this will create dimples on the sheet and will cause leaks over time.
+Do not overtighten the hex head as this will create dimples on the sheet and will cause leaks over time.
 Fasten heads of the screw snug to the outer surface of the sheet.

 Structure Support Frame

 Polycarbonate sheets can be joined using several methods.
 The most popular and least expensive method is to use polycarbonate profiles like H-channels, these profiles are made of polycarbonate.
 They are somewhat flexible and can be cut with any type of saw.
-There are basically two types of H-channels …the standard H channel is a one piece profile which must be shoehorned into the end of the sheet and the other sheet must also be shoehorned into the other side of the H channel… Joining 2 together.
-Sometimes this can be challenging especially for longer and steep roof applications.
+There are basically two types of H-channels …the standard H channel is a one-piece profile that must be shoehorned into the end of the sheet and the other sheet must also be shoehorned into the other side of the H channel… Joining 2 together.
+Sometimes this can be challenging especially for long and steep roof applications.
 Best to have an extra set of hands to help.

 H channels are sold in 24 ft lengths